Wiphala

-The Wiphala (/qu/, /es/) is a square emblem commonly used as a flag to represent some native peoples of the Andes that include today's Bolivia, Peru, Chile, Ecuador, northwestern Argentina and southern Colombia.
+The Wiphala (/qu/, /es/) is a square emblem commonly used nowadays as a flag to represent the native peoples of the Andes that include Bolivia, Peru, Chile, Ecuador, northwestern Argentina, and southern Colombia.
+Although the Wiphala as a symbol is controversial because it is considered to be an invented pre-Columbian tradition, the 2009 Bolivian constitution recognized the Qullasuyu Wiphala as the second national flag.

-The 2009 Constitution of Bolivia (Article 6, section II) established the southern Qullasuyu Wiphala as another national symbol of Bolivia, along with the main flag of Bolivia.